edchelstephens/storelocator/NOTES.md

 - Components pass props to their children
 - Event callbacks modify the parent's state with setState()
 - Then the new state is passed to the children as props and triggers a re-render

+# Pure Functions
+- Always return the same result given the same arguments
+- Doesn't depend on the state of the application
+- Don't modify the variables outside of their scope(no side effects)